rails/rails/guides/source/security.md

 * The interaction _changes the state_ of the resource in a way that the user would perceive (e.g., a subscription to a service), or
 * The user is _held accountable for the results_ of the interaction.

 If your web application is RESTful, you might be used to additional HTTP verbs, such as PATCH, PUT or DELETE.
-Most of today's web browsers, however, do not support them - only GET and POST.
-Rails uses a hidden `_method` field to handle this barrier.
+Some legacy web browsers, however, do not support them - only GET and POST.
+Rails uses a hidden `_method` field to handle these cases.

 _POST requests can be sent automatically, too_.
 In this example, the link www.harmless.com is shown as the destination in the browser's status bar.
 But it has actually dynamically created a new form that sends a POST request.